oscar-system/GAP_pkg/GAP_pkg_irredsol/README.md

 # GAP_pkg_irredsol

-This is generated wrapper package for the GAP package IRREDSOL 1.4.4.
+This is a generated Julia wrapper package for the GAP package IRREDSOL 1.4.4.

 ## Issues